mrlectus/termux-systemctl/README.md

 Systemctl for termux.

 ## Warning
-only use if you've installed termux-service.
+only use if you've installed termux-services.

 ```
 $ pkg install termux-services